niedzielski/mw-components/readme.md

 [Configure your NVM shell environment] (e.g., `nvm install $(<.nvmrc) && nvm use`) before executing these scripts.

-- `i`: install project dependencies.
+- `install` / `i`: install project dependencies.
 - `build`: compile source inputs to bundle outputs.
+- `test` / `t`: build the project and execute all tests.
+Anything that can be validated by automation before publishing runs through this command.

+The remaining undocumented scripts are utilities and not expressly supported workflows.

 [Configure your NVM shell environment]:  http://nvm.sh#usage

 ## Design goals

 - Thoroughly typed.
 Accurate typing improves comprehension for tooling and programmers.
+- Performant and intelligently divided with minimal required dependencies.

 ## License (MIT)